 “We’re not looking at what you did 10 years ago or five years ago,” Ori said.
 “We’re building this based on one or two years of history, and we give different weights to specific timeframes.
 Our solution avoids the bias inherent in credit scores.”

 Since Obligo handles the move-out process, we have visibility into the outcome of every lease, enabling a true machine learning cycle to take place.
-With open banking data and lease outcomes from past renters, we get a more holistic, dynamic view of renters’ financial strength and creditworthiness.
+With the benefit of open banking data and lease outcomes from past renters, we get a more holistic, dynamic view of renters’ financial strength and trustworthiness.

 “Our model is more of a real estate scoring system, because it’s really tailored to good renters who pay their rent on time,” Ori said.
 “We’re not dependent on a creditor to tell us if someone didn’t pay.
 It’s a more modern way of doing things.”